Lajcik007/fourth-udemy-project/README.md

 # Functionality of the application

-* Users can create announcements in their private pulpit.
+* Users can create announcements in their private pulpit, which are visible only to them until published.
 * Users can add one image to their announcement.
 * User can publish an announcement which then will be shown on the main page of application.
 * User can delete their own announcements.